ocapn/ocapn/implementation-guide/Implementation Guide.md

 This message includes several important pieces of information to allow each side to perform the following:

  - The message establishes which version of OCapN's CapTP is being used, ensuring that both sides are speaking a compatible revision of the protocol
  - The message provides a `session-pubkey` which is encoded public key cryptographic information used for signatures.
-This key is always part of a freshly generated keypair which is **never reused** outside of this particular session (and of which the corresponding signing key is kept private to the respective side of the connection).  (**NOTE:** if a new session is ever established between two nodes on the network, this keypair MUST NOT be reused.)
+This key is always part of a freshly generated keypair which is **never reused** outside of this particular session (and of which the corresponding signing key is kept private to the respective side of the connection).  (**NOTE:** if a new session is ever established between two peers on the network, this keypair MUST NOT be reused.)
 This key is used for:
    - Creating a distinct identifier for this side of the session
    - Creating a distinct identifier for identifying the session as a whole, created by sorting, combining, and hashing both sides of the connection's provided pubkeys
    - Performing signature verification for third-party handoffs (as described later in this document)
- - The `acceptable-location` is used to perform handoffs (more in the handoff section) and to identify the node in a unique way so only one connection is opened to a given node.
+ - The `acceptable-location` is used to perform handoffs (more in the handoff section) and to identify the peer in a unique way so only one connection is opened to a given peer.
- - The `acceptable-location-sig` allows the node to demonstrate to us that it controls the private key part to the public key specified in `session-pubkey`
+ - The `acceptable-location-sig` allows the peer to demonstrate to us that it controls the private key part to the public key specified in `session-pubkey`

 Alisha writes code to generate a key pair for the session, keeping the private key secret to her side of the session and formatting the public key for the `op:start-session` message.
 She uses the private key she just generated to sign her `acceptable-location` wrapped within a `my-location` record and provides this signature for the `acceptable-location-sig` field.
 (The purpose of wrapping within the `my-location` record is to provide sufficient context to [prevent context confusion vulnerabilities](https://sandstorm.io/news/2015-05-01-is-that-ascii-or-protobuf).)